When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Mortality in Acute Kidney Injury

 \paragraph{Interventions}

-We use our results to discuss interventions to resolve fair use violations by assigning predictions from different models at prediction time.
-These interventions are admittedly simple, but they are broadly applicable to any model class and dataset.
-Thus we can apply them whenever there is a fair use violation.
+We build on our results to discuss interventions that can resolve fair use violations and broaden the gains to personalization by using multiple models.
+These are simple interventions that have the benefit of being broadly applicable -- i.e., we can use them to mitigate harm from fair use violations for any prediction task and model class.

-\emph{Assigning a Generic Model}.\quad We assign groups who experience a fair use violation the predictions from a generic model $h_0$.
-This intervention is guaranteed to resolve all fair use violations in a way that strictly improves performance. in this case, it resolves all rationality violations (2/3/2 in terms of error/AUC/ECE respectively).
-We also observe a potential to reduce data use: seeing how both (\textgp{male, black}) and (\textfn{male, other}) experience a fair use violation in terms of error, we see that we could avoid soliciting race for all \textfn{male} patients and reduce test error by 1\% (as the loss in accuracy for (\textfn{white, male}) are offset by the gain in accuracy for (\textfn{male,black}) and (\textfn{male, other}).
+\emph{Assigning a Generic Model}.\quad We assign groups who experience a fair use violation the predictions from a generic model $\clf{}$.
+This intervention will resolve all fair use violations in a way that strictly improves performance.
+In this case, it resolves all rationality violations (2/3/2 in terms of error/AUC/ECE respectively).
+We also observe a potential to reduce data usage in deployment: seeing how both (\textgp{male, black}) and (\textfn{male, other}) experience a fair use violation in terms of error, we could soliciting race for all \textfn{male} patients and reduce test error by 1\% (as the loss in accuracy for (\textfn{white, male}) are offset by the gain in accuracy for (\textfn{male,black}) and (\textfn{male, other}).

-\emph{Assigning a Decoupled Model}.\quad We assign groups who experience a fair use violation the predictions from the best of a generic model, personalized model, or a \emph{decoupled model} $h^\textrm{dcp}_{\gb{}}$-- i.e., a model trained using only data from their group.
+\emph{Assigning a Decoupled Model}.\quad We assign groups who experience a fair use violation predictions from the best of a generic model, personalized model, or a \emph{decoupled model} $h^\textrm{dcp}_{\gb{}}$-- i.e., a model trained using only data from their group.
 While this approach may not resolve fair use violations, it can produce surprisingly large gains as decoupling effectively personalizes the entire model development pipeline.
-Our results in Table \ref{Table::KidneyResults} show the potential gains of this intervention across all performance metrics.
-Focusing on error, we see that one can: (1) eliminate fair use violations for (\textgp{male,black}) and (\textgp{male,other}); (2) greatly improve the gains for (\textfn{female,black}) who experience a gain of {\bf 37.3\%}; and (3) improve overall gains by $6.2\%$.
-These effects are noted across other configurations and model classes as well.
+Our results in \cref{Table::KidneyResults} show the potential gains of this intervention across all performance metrics.
+Focusing on error, we see that one can: (1) eliminate fair use violations for (\textgp{male,black}) and (\textgp{male,other}); (2) greatly improve accuracy for (\textfn{female,black}) who experience a gain of {\bf 37.3\%} from a previous accuracy of less than 50\%; and (3) improve overall gains by $6.2\%$.
+We observe similar effects across other configurations and model classes.